100 College Drive, P.O. Box 5001

 • providing tutoring and academic advising for students both in and out of class

-• providing a learning environment that makes effective use of available resources including educational technologies and the College approved Learning Management System (Desire to Learn)
+• providing a learning environment which makes effective use of available resources including educational technologies and the College approved Learning Management System (Desire to Learn)

 • evaluating student progress/achievement and assuming responsibility for the overall assessment of the student’s work within assigned courses